sergei-fomichev/wrkr/README.md

   - contains data of me sitting, typing slow, typing fast, standing, walking, jogging, and scratching my head, 10 seconds each, repeat all trials x3
   - analyzed data on iSENSE
     - Found that X vs Z, WMA vs Z, and WMA vs Y provided the strongest distinguishing clusters, so in the future I will probably use an Expectation Maximization clustering algorithm trained on this data to classify user data
-    - Links: http://isenseproject.org/visualizations/1133, http://isenseproject.org/visualizations/1131, http://isenseproject.org/visualizations/1129 (expand "Groups" in the left hand side to see color codes)
+    - Links: http://isenseproject.org/visualizations/1133, http://isenseproject.org/visualizations/1131, http://isenseproject.org/visualizations/1129 (expand "Groups" in the left hand side to see color codes).
+Base project: http://isenseproject.org/projects/2145